Snowflake-Labs/aws-integrations-cloudops/README.md

 ## Test and Run

+1. The Snowflake solution creates a Snowflake Service Catalog Portfolio, a ‘SnowflakeEnduserGroup’ AWS IAM group and provides this IAM group with access to the Portfolio.
+In order to launch the Snowflake Service Catalog Product, you have 2 options –
+	1. Option 1 - Grant your current logged in AWS IAM user/role permissions to access the Snowflake Service Catalog Portfolio by following steps [here](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-deploy.html)and launch the Snowflake Service Catalog product using your current logged in IAM user/role.
+	2. Option 2 – Add an IAM user to the ‘SnowflakeEnduserGroup’ IAM group.
+Log in as this IAM user to launch the Snowflake Service Catalog Product
-1. Navigate to the Service Catalog Console and launch the Snowflake Service Catalog Product.
+2. Navigate to the Service Catalog Console and launch the Snowflake Service Catalog Product.
 	1. Provide Snowflake connection details and the external S3 bucket name and S3 prefix as parameters
-2. Navigate to the AWS IAM console and check that a new IAM role has been provisioned that ends with *S3INTxxxxx* suffix.
+3. Navigate to the AWS IAM console and check that a new IAM role has been provisioned that ends with *S3INTxxxxx* suffix.
 This suffix will also be the name of your new Snowflake integration object
-3. From your Snowflake account (snowsql or console)-
+4. From your Snowflake account (snowsql or console)-
 	1. Validate that a new Snowflake integration object has been created (DESC INTEGRATION *'integrationobjectname'*)
 	2. Obtain the *AWS_IAM_USER_ARN* and *AWS_EXTERNAL_ID* parameters from above and check that the AWS IAM role uses those as the trust relationship and external id parameters
 	3. Validate that a new storage object has been created in Snowflake that references the S3 bucket and uses the integration object (SHOW STAGES IN ACCOUNT)

+## Cleanup

+To clean up your account after deploying the solution perform the following steps:

+1. Terminate the Snowflake Service Catalog Provisioned Product.
+Follow steps [here](https://docs.aws.amazon.com/servicecatalog/latest/userguide/enduser-delete.html) to terminate Service Catalog provisioned products
+2. If you followed Step 1a (Option 1) in the Test and Run section then remove the access of your logged in AWS user from the Snowflake Service Catalog Portfolio.
+If you followed Step 1b (Option 2) in the Test and Run section, then remove the IAM user from the ‘SnowflakeEnduserGroup’ IAM group
+3. Delete the CloudFormation stack for the for the [aws-snowflakeintobj-servicecatalog](https://github.com/aws-samples/aws-datadog-controltower/blob/main/snowflake/cft/aws-snowflakeintobj-servicecatalog.yml) template